interglobalvision/text-adventure/story.md

 ##[4] Front space - Center

 You stand at a table.
 It has a 1/4 inch Sandeply tabletop and 3 chairs around it.
 There are two tablets at either head of the table.
 One tablet is showing VIDEOS and the other has a list of WEBSITES.
-Standing on the center of the table is a large flat screen MONITOR.
+Standing on the center of the table is a large flat screen MONITOR with a program by Paul Chan.

 To the WEST are two framed works.
 To the NORTHWEST, a video projection and a triptych.
 To the NORTHEAST corner a photographic print and a video.
 In the EAST is the exit, the SOUTHEAST a painting and an office.
 To the SOUTHWEST is another office and the way to the back space of the gallery.